Ecogenomics/GTDBTk/README.md

 ```
 gtdbtk test --out_dir <path>
 ```
 This applies the classify workflow (classify_wf) to three archaeal genomes.
-It creates two folders in the output directory, the result directory and the genomes directory which is used as input to GTDB-Tk.
+It creates two folders in the output directory: the result directory and the genomes directory which is used as input to GTDB-Tk.

 ## Quick start